-TTUHSC El Paso also provides an Employee Assistance Program (EAP) for use by employees.
+TTUHSC El Paso also provides EAP for use by employees.
 The EAP is available to assist full-time employees with such problems as sexual or physical abuse, depression, marital and relationship conflict, stress, grief, critical incident stress, anxiety and other personal matters.
 All full-time employees, regardless of performance, are eligible.
 The contact number of the EAP is listed in the resources section of this annual report.
 All information relating to an employee's EAP participation is strictly confidential.